 It would be VERY INTERESTING to see what kind of script Watson would write if his instruction was to make a movie that would encourage better neighborhoods, better schools and a world more like heaven.
 It would be really exciting if the heads of the major studios took this as their priority.

 Artificial intelligence is garbage in garbage out.
 Feed Watson hundreds of horror movies, and he’ll learn to make one.
 Feed him the Gospel of Jesus Christ, and then what would he do?Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!